stefanodangelo/vangogh/README.md

 Main credits: https://github.com/huihuangzhao/Neural-Style-Transfer-Papers-Code
 ## Instructions
 For the pre-processing phase or to reproduce [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) results, have a look at `src/CycleGAN.ipynb` notebook.
+A pretrained model is available for the pre-processing step, and once you download it, just copy the folder `vangogh2photo`, containing both the 2 generators and the 2 discriminators, under `pytorch-CycleGAN-and-pix2pix/checkpoints/`.
+The latter should be the right path if you cloned the CycleGAN repository without changing any names. \
 To generate segmentation masks, after having downloaded the source code of Automated Deep Photo Style Transfer, open file `automated-deep-photo-style-transfer/style_transfer.py` and comment lines 347-349.
 Then, run `src/AutomatedDeepPhotoStyleTransfer.ipynb`. \
 To reproduce results of:
 - **Patch-based** model, run `src/Patch-based.ipynb`
 - **Neural Doodle** model, run `src/Neural-Doodle.ipynb`